ncoghlan/pulpdist/doc/plugins.rst

 * ``rsync_port``: If provided and not zero, passed to rsync as "--port" to allow connections to a remote daemon that isn't running on the default port.
 * ``enabled``: If provided and true, actually performs a sync operation when invoked by Pulp.
-Defaults to ignoring sync requests (NOT YET IMPLEMENTED
+Defaults to ignoring sync requests.
   - sync requests are currently always processed)
 * ``dry_run_only``: If provided and true, passes ``-n`` to rsync to run it in "dry run" mode (i.e. no actual file transfers will take place).